TommasoRonconi/galapy/doc/python_doc/components.rst

 =========================

 These modules wrap the different components that build-up a :code:`galapy.Galaxy.GXY` and derived objects.
-Each of the galactic component can be used independently and, eventually, extended with further functionalities.
+Each of the galactic components can be used independently and, eventually, extended with further functionalities.

 .. autosummary::
    :toctree: _generated